-A warm slice of rustic vegan almond blueberry cake is just perfect for an afternoon treat, or anytime for that matter.
-The delicate cake layers create a light, moist dessert that is packed with flavour and so good that you’ll be reaching for another slice.
+A warm slice of rustic vegan almond blueberry cake is the perfect choice for an afternoon treat or a cozy dessert any time of day.
+The delicate layers create a light and moist cake, bursting with rich flavours that are so good you’ll be reaching for another slice.

 Why I Made This Recipe